Ffynnon Gwenfaen

 Located on the remote island of Anglesey the medieval well of Saint Gwenfaen gawps over the Irish Sea.
 Said to heal ailments of the mind by the ceremonial act of tossing two pieces of quartz into its chamber, the ancient stones clad in hair like lichen invites its passerby’s to submerge and exit reborn.

 Wishing to awaken its long slumber we invited four artists to offer their works to the site.
-Despite their individual points of origin, each work conglomerates into a singe Golem like-body to revive or re-animate the tonic stashed in the lichen of Gwenfaen’s well.
+Despite their individual points of origin, each work conglomerates into a single Golem like-body to revive or re-animate the tonic stashed in the lichen of Gwenfaen’s well.

 Bethan Lloyd Worthington,